Home

 Summer Patch Disease

 Summer Patch is a disease that affects the grass roots and crown.
-During hot, wet weather, if the pathogen is present, the grass can begin showing symptoms.
+During hot, wet weather, if the disease pathogen is present, the grass can begin showing symptoms.
 Symptoms first appear as small circular patches of yellow-green to tan colored grass a couple inches in diameter.
 The patches may grow to a foot or more in diameter.
-Patches will often coalesce forming even larger patches.
-Like Brown Patch, the center of older diseased patches may recover giving it a frog-eyed appearance.
-The roots and crown of diseased plants will appear dark in color.
-In the final stage of the disease the roots and crowns of the grass will rot.
-At this point the affected grass cannot be saved and it will die.
+As the disease patches enlarge they will often blend forming even larger patches.

 Click on the link for photos, signs and symptoms of Summer Patch and other Hot Weather Diseases .